 SIMON: Thanks so much for being with us.

 SIMON: Josh Swiller.
 His new book is "The Unheard: A Memoir of Deafness and Africa."

-Mr. VAN MORRISON (Singer): (Singing) And when that foghorn blows I will be coming home.
+VAN MORRISON: (Singing) And when that foghorn blows I will be coming home.
 And when that foghorn blows I want to hear it.
 I don't have to fear it and I want to rock your gypsy soul.

 SIMON: This is WEEKEND EDITION from NPR News.
 I'm Scott Simon.